 Dionne Waugh is the social media guru for the Richmond Police Department.
-As a member of the Department's Public Affairs Unit for more than three years, she created and developed the agency's successful use of social media and continues to try and find new ways to improve the way Richmond Police communicate online.
+As a member of the Department's Public Affairs Unit since September 2008, she created and developed the agency's successful use of social media and continues to try and find new ways to improve the way Richmond Police communicate online.
+She has spoken about law enforcement and social media at more than a dozen conferences across the country in addition to the past four IACP annual conferences.
 Waugh is a former newspaper reporter who wrote about crime, police, and the court system for six years.
 That experience and an ingrained curiosity for what makes people tick has fueled her desire to improve communication between people.
-Waugh graduated from Virginia Commonwealth University in Richmond, Virginia, with a degree in mass communications.
 Follow Dionne on Twitter @RichmondPolice.

 IACP Center for Social Media